Dissipativity-Based Data-Driven Decentralized Control of Interconnected Systems: Introduction

-Here, we focus on discrete-time interconnected systems, where the models of the local subsystem and the interconnection structure are both unknown.
-We propose data-driven decentralized control methods based on dissipativity theory that guarantee the stability of the global system.
-The main contributions of the paper are as follows: \begin{itemize} \item We derive a data-driven linear matrix inequality~(LMI) condition to compute a state-feedback controller that makes each subsystem dissipative; \item We propose data-driven decentralized LMI conditions that ensure the stability of the global system based on the dissipativity of each subsystem; \item By combining the previous, we obtain local control design algorithms that are data-driven, decentralized, and stabilizes the global system. \item Through numerical examples, we show that our algorithms require less data and less computation time compared to a centralized data-driven control method. \end{itemize}
+The main contributions of the paper are as follows: \begin{itemize} \item We derive a data-driven linear matrix inequality~(LMI) condition to compute a state-feedback controller that makes each subsystem dissipative; \item We propose data-driven decentralized LMI conditions that ensure the stability of the global system based on the dissipativity of each subsystem; \item By combining the previous, we obtain local control design algorithms that are data-driven, decentralized, and stabilize the global system. \item Through numerical examples, we show that the algorithms require less data and less computation time compared to a centralized data-driven control method. \end{itemize}

 In Section \ref{sec:preliminaries}, we introduce preliminaries, while in Section \ref{sec:problem_formulation}, we present the problem formulation that we tackle in the paper.
 In Section \ref{sec:solution-to-problem-1}, we propose a data-driven decentralized control algorithm for the considered class of interconnected systems.
 In Section \ref{sec:control-design-for-unknown-diffusive-coupling}, we propose an algorithm for a specific class of interconnected systems with diffusive coupling.
 In Section \ref{sec:numerical_examples}, we showcase some relevant numerical examples by considering a microgrid control case study.
 Conclusions and directions for future work are outlined in Section \ref{sec:conclusions_and_discussions}.